WebP Cloud Services Blog

 Note that the handleProxy(request, backend_url, path, url.hostname, CF_IP_COUNTRY); function has three parameters: backend_url, path, and url.hostname.
 This is because our service is accessed externally via addresses like gravatar.webp.se rather than eu-west-2-entrance.webp.se.
 However, when Workers uses fetch() to access the origin, it can only use the latter.
 So, here we need to pass an additional header in fetch() to inform the backend service of the actual domain being requested.

-For example, in a Fetch request, the Host header is eu-west-2-entrance.webp.se, and the WebP Workers header is gravatar.webp.se.
-When our actual backend detects the presence of the WebP Workers header, it treats this header as the Host for evaluation.
+For example, in a Fetch request, the Host header is eu-west-2-entrance.webp.se, and the some-secret-header-to-backend header is gravatar.webp.se.
+When our actual backend detects the presence of the some-secret-header-to-backend header, it treats this header as the Host for evaluation.

 Effect Comparison